superstooge/formerjs/README.md

 ```

 ### What does it do?
-Once loaded and instantiated, Former will build the form and add it to the DOM.
+Once loaded, Former will build the form and add it to the DOM.
 Upon submit, Former will:
 1. make a XHR request with the defined `method` to the `action` url
 2. send the *urlencoded* form data to the endpoint (in the key-values pairs, *key* will be the `id` attribute of the input field)
 3. trigger the `submitSuccessCallBack` or the `submitErrorCallBack`, based on the outcome.

     **Make sure to define your callbacks and pass their names in the JSON object, in order to trigger the appropriate actions after submittting.**